Baby Sleep without sleeptraining

 The crying-in-arms approach offers a third possibility.
 This approach can help babies sleep better without ever leaving them to cry alone.
 Parents who implement the crying-in-arms approach hold their babies lovingly at bedtime without nursing them.
 Most babies cry hard, but then begin to sleep longer stretches at night.
-Some even sleep straight through the night for the first time.
+Some even sleep straight through the night for the first time. to Help baby sleep.

 Why babies cry

 To understand how the crying-in-arms approach works, it is necessary to understand why babies cry.
 Crying has two important functions: communication and healing.
 Everybody knows that babies cry to communicate basic needs such as hunger, coldness, or the need to be held.
 But the healing function of crying is not as widely understood.
 Babies sometimes cry in order to heal from stress or trauma, even when all of their immediate needs have been met.